open-telemetry/otel-arrow/collector/exporter/otelarrowexporter/internal/arrow/README.md

 4. Stream logic: A single gRPC OTAP stream, consisting of independent reader and writer subroutines.

-A request goes through the following steps from arrival to export.
+A request goes through the following steps following arrival inside this component.

-The sender computes per-request metadata including auth headers and the original uncompressed data size while still in the caller's context.
+The sender computes per-request metadata including auth headers and the original uncompressed data size, while still in the caller's context.
 Then, it checks with the prioritizer for the downgrade condition, otherwise submits the item to a stream via the prioritizer.